ElpadoCan/SpotMAX/spotmax/docs/source/parameters/parameters_description.rst

 .. confval:: Optimise detection for high spot density

-  If ``True``, spotMAX will normalise the intensities within each single spot mask by the euclidean distance transform.
+  If ``True``, spotMAX will normalise the intensities within each single spot mask by the euclidean distance transform of the spheroid mask.

   More specifically, the further away from the center a pixel is, the more its intensity will be reduced before computing the mean intensity of the spot.